 - Graduation Verification for Potential Employers and Recruiters

 - Elementary and Middle School Records (Open and Recently Closed)

-- Council of International Schools information on .
+- Council of International Schools information on international education careers .
 Learn more including how to apply to become a CIS candidate and view educator vacancies.

 - International Schools Services, Inc. Directory of International Schools

 - Transitions Abroad

 - The International Educator (TIE) publishes a quarterly newspaper which lists vacancies in each issue and includes information on salaries, benefits, application procedures, and guidance on securing an overseas position

 - NAFSA : Association of International Educators is a member organization promoting international education and providing professional development opportunities to the field.
 It offers a job registry.